lukaskabc/SimpleCustomEarlyLoading/README.md

 If you are interested in some implementation details, see [implementation description of StargateEarlyLoading](https://github.com/lukaskabc/StargateEarlyLoading/blob/main/docs/implementation.md).

+# Copyright

+Japng © Copyright A. Ellerton.
+Japng is licensed under Apache-2.0.
 ___

 NOT AN OFFICIAL MINECRAFT PRODUCT/SERVICE/MOD.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT